Skip to main content

 If you want to make use of ActiveProspects TrustedForm automatic certificate retention, you need to verify your domain with TrustedForm and also host the flow on that domain.
 You cannot use your Heyflow default domain for this.
 Learn more about guarantee certificate availability with Retain here.

-2. Set the variable name to match the parameter exactly, e.g. xxTrustedFormCertUrl This ensures that the input field can automatically capture the parameter from TrustedForm.
+2. Add a variable to the input field.
+Set the variable name to match the parameter in TrustedForm exactly, e.g. xxTrustedFormCertUrl.
+This ensures that TrustedForm automatically captures the parameter from the input field.

-3. Additionally, set up a system label for the input field, e.g. xxTrustedFormCertUrl.
-This allows you to map the field later in your response handler.
+3. Also, set up a System Label for the input field, e.g. xxTrustedFormCertUrl.
+This allows you to map the field to the corresponding field in the flow later in your response routine.

-5. Once set up, you can map these input fields to corresponding fields in your response handler of choice.
-This allows you to pass the certificate URL to your connected integrations for verification or tracking purposes.
+5. Once set up, you can map these input fields to the corresponding fields in your desired response routine.
+This allows you to forward the certificate URL to your connected integrations for verification or tracking.

 Did this answer your question?